 SEO professionals can provide advertising teams with insight into their target market, the language they use, and their needs.
 This information results in better ad copy, more targeted messaging and, hopefully, more sales.

 SEO specialists have a range of skills, from web design to writing.
 Specializing in just one part of SEO can open up new and unexpected opportunities.
-Here are just a few of the skills you can develop by learning SEO:
+Here are just a few of the techniques you can develop by learning basic SEO: